folke/twilight.nvim/README.md

     -- we try to get the foreground from the highlight groups or fallback color color = { "Normal", "#ffffff" },
   },
-  context = 10, -- amount of lines we will try to show arounc the current line -- treesitter is used to automatically expand the visible text, -- but you can further control the types of nodes that should always be fully expanded expand = { -- for treesitter, we we always try to expand to the top-most ancestor with these types
+  context = 10, -- amount of lines we will try to show around the current line -- treesitter is used to automatically expand the visible text, -- but you can further control the types of nodes that should always be fully expanded expand = { -- for treesitter, we we always try to expand to the top-most ancestor with these types